dockergiant/rolldev-mcp-server/README.md

 ### Composer Operations
 12. "Install dependencies with Composer in my project"
 13. "Require the symfony/console package in my project"

+### Output File Redirection
+14. "Run setup:upgrade and save the output to a file for investigation"
+15. "Execute composer install with output saved to a log file"

 ## Development